 Support Center Team Lead

 The technical support professionals who oversee the day-to-day activities of a team of support staff.
 These professionals serve as the communication link between the team and the manager, as a coach or mentor to support staff, and are often the first point of internal escalation within the support center.
-Other titles include coordinator, supervisor, or senior analyst.
+Other similar ITSM roles include coordinator, supervisor, or senior analyst.

 Support Center Manager

-Management professionals who manage a team of analysts and/or team leads while executing the operational and tactical plans of the support center.
+People in this ITSM role are management professionals who manage a team of analysts and/or team leads while executing the operational and tactical plans of the support center.
 Responsibilities may include recruiting and hiring, monitoring and managing performance, monitoring and reporting on metrics, and ensuring that processes are followed and service levels are met.
-Other titles include help desk manager or service desk manager.
+Other similar ITSM roles include help desk manager or service desk manager.

 Management professionals who are responsible for leading the support organization as a whole, rather than a specific support center or desktop support team.
 Responsibilities may include overall service delivery, strategic direction, business alignment, financial accountability, and performance reporting.
-Other titles include senior manager/director or vice president.
+Other similar ITSM roles include senior manager/director or vice president.